taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [OPERA](https://github.com/shikiw/opera) - [CVPR 2024 Highlight] OPERA: Alleviating Hallucination in Multi-Modal Large Language Models via Over-Trust Penalty and Retrospection-Allocation
  * [bot-on-anything](https://github.com/zhayujie/bot-on-anything) - Connect AI models (like ChatGPT-3.5/4.0, Baidu Yiyan, New Bing, Bard) to apps (like Wechat, public account, DingTalk, Telegram,  QQ).  将 ChatGPT、必应、文心一言、谷歌Bard 等对话模型连接各类应用，如微信、公众号、QQ、Telegram、Gmail、Slack、Web、企业微信、飞书、钉钉等。
  * [psychic](https://github.com/psychic-api/psychic) - Data integration platform for LLMs.
 Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
+ * [gpt-computer-assistant](https://github.com/upsonic/gpt-computer-assistant) - gpt-4o for windows, macos and linux
+ * [OpenAssistantGPT](https://github.com/openassistantgpt/openassistantgpt) - A Community Open-Source Saas for Crafting/Building/Creating Chatbots with OpenAI's Assistant API that you can add to your website.
+ * [ChatGPT](https://github.com/nisabmohd/chatgpt) - I've developed a ChatGPT clone using Next.js 14, Shadcn-UI, Prisma ORM, and integrated it with the OpenAI API.
+It offers a user-friendly conversational AI experience.

 ## Browser-extensions